backupbrew/switchbrew/AM services.md

 ### GetCurrentFocusState

 No input.
-Returns an output
+Returns an output u8.

-u8.
+### SetVrModeEnabled

+Takes an input u8 bool flag.
+No output.

+Updates internal AM state fields.
+If the new state doesn't match the previous state, this uses two service commands(?) depending on whether flag={disable/enable}.

 ## ISelfController